brson/treasuretree/solana-hackathon.md

 In general
 we enjoyed the experience,
-and it was mostly free from
-frustrating obstacles that were irrelevant to writing code.
+and it presented relatively fewer frustrating obstacles that were irrelevant to writing code than we've experienced previously.

 ### Things we liked